-If an error cannot be resolved from the information provided in this manual, contact a Novanta IMS service representative.
+If an error cannot be resolved from the information provided in this manual, contact an IMS Applications Engineer.
 Have the following details available:

 - Nameplate (type, identification number, serial number, DOM, ...) - Type of error (e.g., LED flash code, error number. etc.) - Previous and current circumstances - · Assumptions concerning the cause of the error